Ingvard Thorvald Aasvik

 The next attempt to cross the Matanikau came on 7 October 1942.
 Private Aasvik spent that night listening to a banzai attack aimed at 3/5.
 In the morning, Companies Easy and George – were detached from the 2nd Battalion and ordered to cross the Matanikau under cover of a driving rainstorm.
 They hoped to surprise the Japanese and roll up their flank, but were spotted when only partway across.
 Ingvard was shot in the chest; buddies dragged him to the bank near a fork in the river, but the young private quickly died of his wounds.

-The following day, Aasvik and Sergeant George Berwanger were buried on a spit of land just south of the river fork.
+The following day, Ingvard Aasvik was buried on a spit of land just south of the river fork.
 Post-war search teams scouted the area, but reported finding no signs of any burials.
 The Mantanikau flooded frequently, they were told, and any markers would have long since washed away.

 Private Aasvik was declared non-recoverable in 1949, and his case was closed.